-Despite numerous advantages, some objections are generally raised against cost accounting.
-As has been discussed earlier, cost accounting is voluntary and no specific stereotyped formats or systems of cost accounting are applicable to all industries.
-Thus, there is no uniform procedure.
-This leads to difference in understanding and application of concepts, methods and techniques of cost accounting by different industries.
+Despite numerous advantages, some objections are voiced against cost accounting.
+As has been discussed earlier, cost accounting is voluntary and no specific standardized formats or systems of cost accounting are applicable to all industries.
+Thus, there is a lack of uniform procedure.
+This leads to difference and diversities in understanding and application of concepts, methods and techniques of cost accounting by different industries.